 EdScape, short for “education landscape,” provides information critical to making decisions about whether, where, and what type of public schools, school facilities, and school programs are needed in Washington, DC.
-This new set of information from the Office of the Deputy Mayor for Education (DME) is intended for policymakers, school leaders, and the public.
+This set of information from the Office of the Deputy Mayor for Education (DME) is intended for policymakers, school leaders, and the public.
 This information supports data transparency and is a step towards building a coherent public education system.
 EdScape is organized into five topic-based chapters and is filled with useful information, data visualizations, and downloadable data.
 The information critical to help answer these questions fall into three pillars of information: facilities, school quality, and student demand.
 For the inaugural release, the following topics from the facilities and student demand categories were included: school-age population and public school students, schools, facilities, enrollment patterns, and neighborhood factors.
 The December 2019 update included the DC school accountability system, the School Transparency and Reporting (STAR) Framework.
+The April 2021 update includes information disaggregated by the Comprehensive Plan Planning Areas and 2022 ward boundaries, as well as 2012 ward boundaries and neighborhood clusters.
 Future iterations will include additional information, such as parent/student demand.
 And every year, DME updates the pages with the latest data.
 EdScape builds on the DME’s previous Fact Sheets and the Master Facilities Plan 2018.
 Users can submit feedback multiple ways: click on the "Share insights or feedback" lightbulb icon at the bottom of each dashboard, fill out the survey found on the Feedback menu bar, or email the DME EdScape team at [email protected]

 I have a question about the information.
 How can I submit questions or more generally provide feedback?